Delegated portfolio management with random default: Optimal contract and investment strategy

 In the previous chapter, we found the optimal strategy $\pi^*$ for the agent under the best optimal contract with contractible $S$.
-Given that strategy, we know want to solve the problem for the principal of \eqref{eq:principalPb}, i.e, we want to find the compensation $\xi$ to maximise the principal utility:
+Given that strategy, we now want to solve the problem for the principal of \eqref{eq:principalPb}, i.e., we want to find the compensation $\xi$ to maximize the principal utility:

-where we used $X_{\T}^{\pi^*}$ to stress that now the object of our maximisation problem is dependent on the best agent strategy $\pi^*$.
+where we used $X_{\T}^{\pi^*}$ to stress that now the object of our maximization problem is dependent on the agent’s best strategy $\pi^*$.
 Before diving into the intuition behind how to solve this problem, it is important to show how this becomes a control problem so that an HJB equation can be derived.
-To do so, we first want to work on $\xi \text{ s.t } V_0^A(x) \geq R$.
+To do so, we first want to work with $\xi \text{ s.t } V_0^A(x) \geq R$.
 We recall that $V_0^A(x) = -\exp( - \eta( Y_0))$, so that

 Moreover,